tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Great suggestion - added.

-5: "This is an obligation upon the author of a type provider..."
-I'm confused -- is Lemma 3 contingent on some assumption about the type provider code, and if so, what is that assumption?
+> 5: "This is an obligation upon the author of a type provider..."
+I'm confused
+> is Lemma 3 contingent on some assumption about the type provider code,
+> and if so, what is that assumption?

+This sentence was confusing and we deleted it.

-Theorem 4: I don't understand the e[y <- e' d'] part.
-You are treating e' as a function but it has type tau'.
+> Theorem 4: I don't understand the e[y <- e' d'] part.
+You are
+> treating e' as a function but it has type tau'.

+Good catch - thanks!
+Should have been e'[y <- e d'].
+(We pass data d' to provided function e and use that as input y in the user code e').

 > p.
 2: "what code should be executed at run-time in place
 > of item.Name and other operations" -- I don't get this.